AngelUche/Dium/README.md

 “products”: […]
 }

-- 404 Not Found: No products available.
+- if error occures
 {
-“error”: “No products found”
+“error”: “msg”
 }

 ## New Password Route